Monfort Cemetery

-Monfort Cemetery is located 250 ft east of the intersection of Port Washington Boulevard (NY 101) and Main Street in Port Washington, New York, United States.
-It contains 118 graves of some of the earliest Dutch settlers of Cow Neck (as today's Port Washington was then known) and their descendants, buried from 1737 to 1892.
-It was added to the National Register of Historic Places in 1988.
+Monfort Cemetery is a historic cemetery located 250 ft east of the intersection of Port Washington Boulevard (NY 101) and Main Street in Port Washington, New York, United States.

+Description

+The cemetery contains 153 graves of early Dutch settlers of Cow Neck (as today's Port Washington was then known), revolutionary war patriots, and prominent leaders of North Hempstead, buried from 1737 to 1892.

-The cemetery is a small, nearly square plot surrounded by tall oak trees.
+The cemetery is approximately 1/3 of an acre, surrounded by tall oak trees, and previously known as the Flower Hill Cemetery and Old Dutch Burying Grounds.
 It is fenced off and locked, not open to the public.
 The graves are arranged in 13 rows by family.